-The communities with the largest levels of red snapper landings, in addition to communities with highest engagement and reliance on commercial and recreational fishing are described in Section 3.4.
+The communities with the largest levels of red snapper landings, in addition to communities with highest engagement and reliance on commercial and recreational fishing are described in Section 3.3.2.
 Red snapper is an extremely popular species, especially for participants in the recreational sector.
-The absence of a fishing season for red snapper in recent years has been highly controversial with negative effects on recreational anglers, for-hire businesses and commercial vessels, especially when compared to the benefits to fishermen during the allowed seasons in 2013 and 2014.
+The absence of a fishing season for red snapper in recent years has been highly controversial with negative effects on recreational anglers, for-hire businesses, and commercial vessels, especially when compared to the benefits to fishermen during the allowed seasons in 2012, 2013, and 2014.
 The social effects of the proposed alternatives are expected to be associated with restricted access to the red snapper resource for several years, combined with distrust in science and management due to inconsistency in what fishermen see on the water versus the scientific models.
-Additionally, there would be positive social effects associated with transforming discards into landings if there is a fishing season, along with positive social effects of improved data collection during a fishing season.
+Additionally, there would be social effects associated with transforming discards into landings if there is a fishing season, along with social effects of improved data collection during a fishing season.

 Alternative 1 (No Action) would keep the current system that determines if red snapper harvest would be allowed each year, based on removals from the previous year.
-In the most recent two years (2015 and 2016), there has been no red snapper season, even for a few days.
+In the most recent years (2015, 2016, and 2017), there has been no red snapper season, even for a few days.
 The rebuilding plan for red snapper implemented through Amendment 17A (SAFMC 2010) is considered to be working successfully, and this should lead to expected benefits to the fishermen.
 However, the outcome of the successful rebuilding plan is that interactions with red snapper have become more difficult to avoid, which leads to the discard rate that calculates to high levels of removals each year.
 Under current conditions, it is likely that there would be no open fishing seasons for red snapper in the foreseeable future under Alternative 1 (No Action).

-Input from fishermen indicates that they are increasingly frustrated with the perceived waste of the resource due to the continued discarding of red snapper.
-Additionally, under Alternative 1 (No action), there is distrust in the science used in stock assessments because harvest is prohibited, but fishermen report that there are plenty of red snapper.
-The current system sends a conflicting message to fishermen in that regulations are intended to protect stocks and rebuild overfished stocks, but there would be no benefit to the fishermen because current regulations cannot allow any harvest of red snapper.
+Input from fishermen indicates that they are more and more frustrated with the perceived waste of the resource due to discards of red snapper.
+Additionally, under Alternative 1 (No Action), there is distrust in the science because harvest is prohibited, but fishermen report that there are plenty of red snapper.
+The current system sends a conflicting message to fishermen in that regulations are intended to protect stocks and rebuild overfished stocks, but there would be no benefit to the fishermen because the Council and NMFS cannot allow any harvest of red snapper.

-By specifying an ACL for red snapper in Alternatives 2-5, there should be positive social effects as it would allow fishermen to harvest this popular species, in addition to revenue generated for charter/headboat and commercial businesses when compared to Alternative 1 (No Action).
-It is assumed that with available ACL, there would be increased fishing opportunities for private, for-hire, and commercial fishermen, and that there would be fewer discards as these fish are landed.
-However, because this is a temporary measure, these effects are short term.
-Therefore, with the expected ACLs under the proposed alternatives, the most social benefits would be expected under Alternative 5, followed by Alternative 3, Preferred Alternative 4, Alternative 2, and Alternative 1 (No Action).
+By allowing harvest under an ACL for red snapper in Alternative 2 through 5, there should be positive social effects as the alternatives would allow fishermen to harvest this popular species, in addition to revenue generated for charter/headboat and commercial businesses when compared to Alternative 1 (No Action).
+It is assumed that with available ACL, there would be increased fishing opportunities for private, for-hire and commercial fishermen, and that there would be fewer discards as these fish are landed.
+Therefore, with the expected ACLs under the proposed alternatives, the most social benefits would be expected under Alternative 5, followed by Alternative 3, Alternative 4, Alternative 2, and then Alternative 1 (No Action).